vaibhava17/vaibhav17-server.github.io/README.md

   ```
 * [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) Account for database

 * This app has 2-Factor Authentication using [Twilio](https://www.twilio.com/).
 So you need to create a twilio account and get the credentials.
-You can also use [Nexmo](https://www.nexmo.com/) for 2FA or just change the code in `services\user.server.js` to login.
+You can also use [Nexmo](https://www.nexmo.com/) for 2FA or just change the code in `services\user.service.js` for login function.

 ### Optional prerequisites